Cosmo-Tech/azure-sample-webapp/doc/scenarioParametersCustomization.md

 ![ScenarioParameters state structure](./assets/scenario_parameters_state.png)

+### Tabs and inputs components
-In ScenarioParameters.js file all parameters data are rendered by ScenarioParametersTabsWrapper component which generate generic and custom tabs by calling the corresponding factory.
+In ScenarioParameters.js file all parameters data are rendered by ScenarioParametersTabsWrapper component which generate generic and custom tabs by calling the corresponding component.
+Tab component has the following props:
-### Factories

-Factories are functions whose goal is to generate, for a given scenario parameter or parameter group, the React component that will be used for user input.
-They usually take as arguments:

-- a translation function to allow internationalization of the components
-- the list of all datasets information (tags, description, connector)
 - the parameters metadata
 - the parameters value in a React state (from the rendering data in the state of ScenarioParameters component)
 - a function to set the parameters state (in the rendering data too)
 - a context object to pass all additional information.
-It always contains a boolean defining whether or not the edition mode is enabled (to disable user input if required)
+It always contains a boolean defining whether the edition mode is enabled (to disable user input if required)

+Then, the tab component passes these props to the input components specific for each varType.

-Generic factories are provided to support the file parameters and the basic types, but the following section will describe how you can create your own factories to customize the scenario parameters panel.
+Generic tabs and inputs components are provided to support the file parameters and the basic types, but the following section will describe how you can create your own components to customize the scenario parameters panel.

+_**N.B.1**_

+Factories (functions whose goal is to generate, for a given scenario parameter or parameter group, the React component) used in the web app prior to v.3.0.0 are now deprecated and won't be supported in the next major version of the webapp; all generic tabs and inputs have been transformed into React components.

 ## Customization